NNazem/NNazem/README.md

 - 👋 Hi, I’m @NNazem
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, Golang and React.js
 - 📫 How to reach me: @TheNoobRoxas on Telegram

 <!---